-FREQ (Pin 2): The frequency control pin for the internal VCO.
-Connecting the pin to GND forces the VCO to a fixed low frequency of 350kHz.
-Connecting the pin to INTV{CC} forces the VCO to a fixed high frequency of 535kHz.
+FREQ (Pin 2): The Frequency Control Pin for the Internal VCO.
+Connecting this pin to GND forces the VCO to a fixed low frequency of 350kHz.
+Connecting this pin to INTV{CC} forces the VCO to a fixed high frequency of 535kHz.
 Other frequencies between 50kHz and 900kHz can be programmed using a resistor between FREQ and GND.
-An internal $20\mu\text{A}$ pull-up current develops the voltage to be used by the VCO to control the frequency
+An internal $20\mu A$ pull-up current develops the voltage to be used by the VCO to control the frequency

-PHASMD (Pin 3): Control Input to Phase Selector which determines the phase relationships between controller 1, controller 2 and the CLKOUT signal.
+PHASMD (Pin 3): Control input to phase selector which determines the phase relationships between controller 1, controller 2 and the CLKOUT signal.
 Pulling this pin to ground forces TG2 and CLKOUT to be out of phase 180° and 60° with respect to TG1.
 Connecting this pin to INTV{CC} forces TG2 and CLKOUT to be out of phase 240° and 120° with respect to TG1.
 Floating this pin forces TG2 and CLKOUT to be out of phase 180° and 90° with respect to TG1.
-Refer to Table 1.
+Refer to the Table 1.

 CLKOUT (Pin 4): Output clock signal available to daisy-chain other controller ICs for additional MOSFET driver stages/phases.
-The output levels swing from $INTV{CC}$ to around.
+The output levels swing from $INTV{CC}$ to ground.

 PLLIN/MODE (Pin 5): External Synchronization Input to Phase Detector and Forced Continuous Mode Input.
 When an external clock is applied to this pin, the phase-locked loop will force the rising TG1 signal to be synchronized with the rising edge of the external clock.
-When not synchronizing to an external clock, this input, which acts on both controllers, determines how the LTC3857 operates at light loads.
+When not synchronizing to an external clock, this input, which acts on both controllers, determines how the LTC3868 operates at light loads.
 Pulling this pin to ground selects Burst Mode operation.
 An internal 100k resistor to ground also invokes Burst Mode operation when the pin is floated.
-Tying this pin to INTV{CC} forces continuous inductor current operation.
-Tying this pin to a voltage greater than 1.2V and less than INTV{CC} - 1.3V selects pulse-skipping operation.
-This can be done by adding a 100k resistor between the PLLIN/MODE pin and INTV{CC}.
+Tying this pin to INTV ${\rm CC}$ forces continuous inductor current operation.
+Tying this pin to a voltage greater than 1.2V and less than INTV ${\rm CC}-1.3V$ selects pulse-skipping operation.